fcumay/Neural-Network/lab1/README.md

 # This is Image Compression Programm (ICP).
-  ICP is implemented for comress images using Neural Network Algorithm.
+  ICP is implemented to compress images using Neural Network Algorithm.

   It's have **two**  control modes.
   + **Using**.